Asking Fast Radio Bursts for More than Reionization History: Discussion

 \section{Discussion}

-Understanding the epoch of reionization (EoR) is a crucial step in learning about one of the most important eras in the cosmic history, when it transitioned from being devoid of any stars, consisting of cold and neutral gas, to hot, ionized, and teeming with the objects we see today.
-The first sources are supposed to drive the whole process of reionization, therefore studying the IGM during EoR can be connected with the properties and emergence of the first structures.
-There are many direct and indirect contemporary probes such as the redshifted 21-cm signal from \HI~in the IGM during EoR and, Thomson scattering optical depth of the CMB photons, high-$z$ quasar spectra, Ly-$\alpha$ systems at high-$z$.
-However these probes are limited by their own challenges to date.
-In this work, we propose to use the dispersion measure (${\rm DM}$) of the fast radio bursts (FRBs) from the high-$z$ to probe the IGM during EoR.
+Understanding the EoR is a crucial step in learning about one of the most important eras in cosmic history, when it transitioned from being devoid of any stars, consisting of cold and neutral gas, to hot, ionized, and teeming with the objects we see today.
+The first sources are supposed to drive the whole process of reionization; therefore, studying the IGM during EoR can be connected with the properties and emergence of the first structures.
+There are many direct and indirect contemporary probes, such as the redshifted 21 cm signal from \HI~in the IGM during EoR and, Thomson scattering optical depth of the CMB photons, high-$z$ quasar spectra, Ly$\alpha$ systems at high-$z$.
+However, these probes are limited by their own challenges to date.
+In this work, we propose to use the ${\rm DM}$ of the FRBs from the high-$z$ to probe the IGM during EoR.